skatejs/template-html/readme.md

 Skate HTML templates is a simple templating engine based on how the Shadow DOM spec uses the `<content>` element and `select` attribute.

-For example, we may define the following template:
+It works by definging a template:

 ```js
 var myTemplate = skateTemplateHtml('<article><h3><content select=".heading"></content></h3><section><content><p>There is no content to display.</p></content></section></article>');
 ```

-We can now use this template on an element:
+The compiled template is just a function that you call on an element.
+If you called the template above on the body:

 ```js
 myTemplate(document.body);